 Yes, 4D scanning is considered to be perfectly safe.

 3D and 4D scanning use the same ultrasound technology that hospitals use during normal diagnostic scans, the technology simply includes more advanced imaging software, which creates the 3D image.

-This technology has been used for many years, and there is no current evidence of any biological risk to mother and foetus associated with obstetric ultrasound scans.
-(Obstetric ultrasound, biological effects and safety (no 160, June 2005) SOGC clinical practice guidelines from JOGC)
+This technology has been used for many years, and there is no current evidence of any biological risk to mother or foetus associated with obstetric ultrasound scans.
+(Obstetric ultrasound, biological effects and safety (no 160, June 2005) SOGC clinical practice guidelines from JOGC).

 Despite this, we take the safety of you and your baby very seriously and see no need to take any unnecessary risks.
 We have adopted the ALARA (As Low As Reasonably Possible) principle, which means that we have our equipment set to the lowest possible settings, whilst imposing a maximum amount of time we will expose your baby to ultrasound.
 Therefore, even our longest scans will not last for more than 20 minutes.

 If you have any doubts, please feel free to ask for advice from your own doctor or midwife before visiting us.

 How we ensure the best levels of quality

 At Hey Baby 4D Hull, we take feedback extremely seriously and welcome every customer to tell us how we did.
 Whilst we always endeavor to maintain the highest quality standards, mistakes can happen, that’s life – we believe it’s how they’re handled that matters.